What to have on hand: Refer to Medicine Box: https://spiritedrose.wordpress.com/jersey-cattle/medicine-box/

 - Move calf to its own pen.
 A dome is an ideal “home” for a young calf to prevent cross-contamination between animals and because it provides a very stable constant warm temperature.

-- Do not plan to make cheese until all the colostrum is removed from the milk.
-Best to wait about a week.
+- (Note: Do not plan to make cheese until all the colostrum is removed from the milk, as colostrum prevents coagulation.
+Best to wait about a week.)

 - Watch for signs of problems (see Medicine Kit for more information).
 Immediate action is needed if you detect milk fever.

 - If a bull calf, the easiest method of castration is by banding at about a week old.
-You can buy a little hand-held bander and get little rubber bands (look like cheerios).
+You can buy a little hand-held bander and get little rubber bands (that look like green cheerios).
 An easy method is to have one person feed the calf a bottle of milk while the other person puts on the band.
-Make sure you have two oysters!!
+Make sure you have two oysters before releasing the bander!! 🙂

 - For ease of handling, start the calf out on a halter at a very young age.
 Train them to walk with you anywhere, then when they become big, they will be easy to handle in any situation.

 Rub the udder with creams to increase blood flow.
 Be sure to rub firmly along the crease to keep the crease from stretching or tearing.
 Many new cow owners see BLOOD in the milk and immediately think mastitis.
 Rather, the swelling has caused blood vessels to burst and the blood is mingled with the milk.
 Frequent milking, massaging, and a few days will clear up that problem with no harm to the cow.